-College courses eligible for CCP credit shall meet the rigor for college credit and be congruent with the IHE's normal offerings.
-All students enrolled in the IHE under the CCP program, must be assessed with the same standard of achievement and held to the same grading standards, regardless of where the course is delivered.
+College courses eligible for CCP credit shall meet the rigor for college credit and be congruent with the

+IHE's normal offerings.
+All students enrolled in the IHE under the CCP program must be assessed with the same standard of achievement and held to the same grading standards, regardless of where the course is delivered.
 Classes offered in LEA settings shall conform to the IHE's academic standards, shall follow the same course syllabi, use the same textbook and materials, achieve the same learning outcomes, and be assessed using the same methods as the college course delivered on the college campus.
-For an LEA seeking adjunct faculty approval for their faculty to teach the college course, the LEA shall contact the campus location through which the course will be offered utilizing the campus contacts detailed in Appendix B. Faculty for all CCP courses shall be evaluated and approved by the appropriate IHE academic unit/department and are expected to meet the requirements set by the IHE and ODHE.
+For an LEA seeking adjunct faculty approval for their faculty to teach the college course, the LEA shall contact the University Outreach and Engagement Office contacts outlined in Appendix B. Faculty for all CCP courses shall be evaluated and approved by the appropriate IHE academic unit/department and are expected to meet the requirements set by the IHE and ODHE.